cyber-nic/ndelor.me/content/about.md

 layout: default
 ---

-I'm Nic.
-I've been doing dev and devops things for some time now.
+They call me Nic.
+I do dev and devops things.
 Find me on [linkedin](https://www.linkedin.com/in/nicolas-delorme-588ba619/)